Ellamy2/AE370Project1/README.md

 This repository simulates the flight of a golf ball under various physical conditions using Python.
 The goal is to explore how different forces—gravity, drag, wind, and spin-induced lift—affect the ball's trajectory.
 The project includes visualizations, numerical solvers (RK4 and `solve_ivp`), and performance comparisons to better understand real-world golf ball dynamics.

+## Project Contributions

+### A. Rohan S. Kumar
+I worked on the majority of the code that set up the golf ball trajectory simulation in section (2) as well as the results and discussion in section (4).
+In addition to these technical aspects, I worked on the Introduction, Results and Discussion, as well as the References.
+I worked on 32% of the project, including edits and time spent writing and formatting the paper.
+### B. Luke H. McNamara
+I worked on the introduction and the mathematical derivation.
+I interacted with ChatGPT to help find a topic that worked for everyone but also fell within the requirements of the report.
+Additionally, I helped format the Latex document and the nomenclature.
+I worked on 32% of the project, which includes formatting and writing the report.
+### C. Ella M. Young
+I worked on the collection of data and writing section (4), and I worked on creating figures and justification for section (3) of the requirements for this project.
+In addition to this, I worked on the abstract, the conclusion, and formatting of the code in GitHub (organization and markdown explanations).
+I worked on 36% of the project, including edits and time spent writing the paper.

 ## Project Motivation

 Golf ball flight is a rich application of physics, involving fluid dynamics, force modeling, and numerical integration.
 This simulation aims to: